danlucraft/kandr2/README.md

 Some of the files have my own notes in the top comment after the `---`, and most of them include the output from running the code in a comment at the bottom.

+I've been running this code with clang 703.0.31 on OSX.